Joe-Neville/CX-IPv6-Address-Options/CX-IPv6-Address-Options.md

 ```
 #### 4. SLAAC and DHCPv6

-* A common misconfiguration when enabling DHCPv6 is to leave the gateway configured with its default RA settings, for AOS-CX this means a /64 prefix is included in the RA with the A flag set to 'on'.
+* A common misconfiguration when enabling DHCPv6 is to leave the gateway configured with its default RA settings, for AOS-CX this means a /64 prefix is included in the RA with the A flag set to on.
 * Clients will generate addresses via SLAAC and still solicit DHCPv6 servers for address assignment.
-* This undesirable but still workable scenario is included to detail the configuration that will create this setup.
+* This maybe undesirable in certain networks where clients do not need multiple methods to allocate an addres.
+However this is a still workable scenario and is included to detail the configuration that will create this setup.

 ##### Configuration Example